JujuAdams/Vinyl/docs/5.0/Configuration.md

 ### `basic` type

-Plays the specified audio asset.
+Plays the specified audio asset in the `asset` property.

 ### `shuffle` type

-Plays a random audio asset from an array.
+Plays a random audio asset from an array in the `assets` property.

 ### `queue` type

-Plays audio assets sequentially from an array.
+Plays audio assets sequentially from an array in the `assets` property.

 Queue patterns can additionally have the `behavior` property which determines the default behavior when playing the pattern.
 This is the same values as set by [`VinylQueueBehaviorSet()`](https://www.jujuadams.com/Vinyl/#/5.0/Queue-Patterns).
 The behaviour property defaults to `0` which plays the queue once (and assets will be removed from the queue once they finish playing).